ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ### Missing Remaining information

-The server does not expose RateLimit-Remaining field values (for example, because the underlying counters are not available).
+The server does not expose RateLimit-Remaining header field values (for example, because the underlying counters are not available).
 Instead, it resets the limit counter every second.

-It communicates to the client the limit of 10 quota units per second always returning the couple RateLimit-Limit and RateLimit-Reset field.
+It communicates to the client the limit of 10 quota units per second always returning the couple RateLimit-Limit and RateLimit-Reset header field.

 Request: